itchio/kitch/README.md

     * <https://docs.itch.ovh/itch/master/installing/canary.html>
   * Why is this repo empty / where's the source?
     * Source is here: <https://github.com/itchio/itch>
-    * This repo is used to store GitHub releases for our update server
+    * This repo is used to be for storing releases, but we now use butler to deploy releases directly to itch.io
   * Why is it named kitch?
     * Because `itch_canary` and `itch-canary` kept breaking various parts of the build pipeline.
   * Why is it named canary?